 Landscape attribute Sensitivity

-Overview Although this LCA already contains some existing small-scale turbines, the sparse settlement, predominantly rural character, inter-visibility with off-shore islands, undeveloped skylines and strong cultural heritage and valued wildlife habitats indicate that this landscape would be sensitive to wind turbine development.
+Overview Although this LCA already contains some existing small-scale turbines, the sparse settlement, predominantly rural character, inter-visibility with off-shore islands, undeveloped skylines and strong cultural heritage and valued wildlife habitats mean that this landscape has an overall moderate-high sensitivity to the development of wind turbines.

-Low- Moderate Moderate High High
+Low .
+I ow- Moderate-

 Large turbines

 Medium turbines

 Small turbines

 Key sensitivities Landscape attributes that are sensitive to turbine development are: Its strong sense of rural tranquillity and undeveloped skylines.
 Coastal views, including to and from Skomer and Stockholm islands.
 Strong sense of tranquillity and relative remoteness, particularly at St Ann's Head.
 Lighthouses that form landmarks on an otherwise open skyline.
 Heathland and shoreline habitats of international importance supporting species such as peregrine falcon and grey seal.
-Important historic features and cultural landscapes, including prehistoric sites and the Milford Haven Waterway.
+Important historic features and cultural landscapes,

-Guidance including prehistoric sites and the Milford Haven Waterway.
-This LCA is unsuitable for large or medium scale turbines.
+Guidance Important historic features and cultural landscapes, including prehistoric sites and the Milford Haven Waterway.
+This LCA is unsuitable for large scale turbines.
 There may be opportunity for single small scale turbines close to existing built elements (such as farm buildings).
-There may also be limited opportunities for single medium-scale turbines so long as they are sensitively sited.
+There may also be limited opportunities for single medium- scale turbines so long as they are sensitively sited.
 The guidance below must be adhered to.
 Avoid the proliferation of separate small turbine schemes along the same ridgelines.
 Avoid the close juxtaposition of different turbine designs and heights, aiming instead for a consistent height and design in any given area.
 Ensure turbines do not compete with, or detract from, lighthouses as landmarks on the skyline.